 - Holds employees accountable and keeps them productive

 - Client billing

 If you track the hours of a salaried employee, include them on the pay stub.
 This way your employees can review the information as well and they don't feel like it's being hidden from them.

 Which Is Better?

 This is one question you have to answer for yourself.
 And it should be answered independently for each role in your company.
 One of the huge benefits of salaried employees is that it grants a measure of autonomy.
 Research shows that autonomy in the workplace increases job satisfaction and promotes innovation.

 That said, it has also been proven to be counterproductive in certain situations.
 So again, the role should dictate the pay type.

 Ready To Generate Your Own Pay Stubs?

 In the debate of salary vs hourly, it all boils down to this: No matter how you choose to pay your employees, you must still create a pay stub for them and it must be accurate.
 That is where Pay Stub Creator comes in.
-Take a look at these seven benefits of using online pay stub software.
-If you still have questions after that, review our FAQs or Contact us for answers.
-We make it easy for you to generate pay stubs for your employees, just enter a few information and download your pay stub.
+Take a look at the seven benefits of using online pay stub software.
+We make it easy for you to generate pay stubs for your employees, just enter your information & download your pay stub!